armory/docs-cdaas/content/en/remote-network-agent/overview.md

 categories: ["Remote Network Agent", "Features", "Concepts"]
 tags: ["Remote Network Agent"]
 description: >
-  a logicless network relay that enables CD-as-a-Service to integrate with privately networked resources such as Jenkins, Prometheus, Kubernetes clusters, etc.
+  Learn how Armory CD-as-a-Service uses a logicless network relay to integrate with privately networked resources such as Jenkins, Prometheus, and Kubernetes clusters.
 ---

 ## What Remote Network Agent is